Gwalia, Western Australia: History

 Hoover's stay in Gwalia was brief; he was sent to China in December 1898 to develop mines there.
 The house that Hoover lived in, overlooking the mine operations, still exists, and today operates as a museum and bed-and-breakfast inn.
 Hoover returned to Western Australia and Gwalia in 1902 as a partner in Bewick Moreing and manager of all of their interests in Western Australia.

 As the mine developed, workers camped out nearby, building shanties of corrugated iron and hessian cloth, some with dirt floors.
 The town of Gwalia was born.
 Meanwhile, an area to the north was being surveyed, which became the town of Leonora.
 Leonora was formally established in 1898, and the two towns developed a certain rivalry.
 This was eased when a steam tramway was built linking the two towns (1903), adding to the rail link from Kalgoorlie built the year before.
 It was the first such tramway built in Western Australia.
 It was replaced by an electric tram in 1907.
 An electricity generating station was established in 1902 to provide power to the mines.
 It was fired by mulga timber gathered from surrounding areas and a number of 2 ft gauge tramways were laid to enable haulage.
 Gwalia also became home to the state's first public swimming pool, and the first State Hotel (1903).
 While the pool saw abandonment along with the rest of the town when the mine closed, the hotel remained occupied by various tenants, and stands today as a popular attraction.

+Gwalia was a stop on the Kalgoorlie to Leonora railway line, which opened in 1903.

 As the mine grew, so did the town's population.
 In 1901, Gwalia hosted 884 residents, while Leonora had 314.
 By 1910, Leonora had grown to 1,154, and Gwalia to an overall peak of 1,114.
 A major slump hit the area in 1921 following a fire at the mine; the damage caused mining to stop for three years.
 The resulting downturn cut the population in both towns by half.
 The area slowly grew afterward, but never achieved earlier population numbers while the mine was in operation.
 By the early 1960s, gold resources in the Sons of Gwalia were taxing existing techniques and profitability, and in December 1963, Bewick & Moreing closed the mine.
 The town's population disappeared almost overnight.
 By 1966, the combined population of Leonora and Gwalia was only 338, the majority living in Leonora.